 Why grow cannabis in a greenhouse?

 Greenhouse growers are split into two main groups; those that grow their cannabis plants in plant pots and those that grow them directly in the ground.
 Plant pots can be easily moved if they need to be, for example if visitors, extreme weather or other problems are present.
-But plant pots will need watering and occasional feeds.
-Plants that are rooted directly in the ground obviously can’t be moved, but may survive well even when you are away and unable to visit your plants.
+But plant pots will need more frequent watering and occasional feeds.
+A large cannabis plant in a 10 litre container will need watering daily during very hot weather.
+That could be a problem if you are away and unable to visit your plants.
 On the other hand you may experience less issues with humidity, especially if your greenhouse floor is covered with paving slabs.
 Growing in containers also allows the grower more control over nutrient addition.
 Some greenhouse growers even feed their greenhouse cannabis with automatic systems (e.g. AutoPot, Blumat, dripper systems or similar).
 It’s possible to grow cannabis in soil, coco fibre or any other grow medium in a greenhouse.

 Just as with outdoor grown cannabis, the shift towards shorter days during the summer is a signal to the cannabis plant to start flowering and produce the desired female buds.

 How do I get rid of excessive greenhouse humidity?

 If you have ever seen your greenhouse windows dripping with condensation then you need to give some attention to reducing greenhouse humidity.
 Excess humidity creates an unhealthy growing environment for your plants and can encourage bud rot and mildew.
 Wet greenhouse glass panels will soak any leaves, branches or buds that press against the glass.
 If you want to ensure optimized plant health then consider some ways to make sure humidity doesn’t damage your plants.